GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-58/index.md

 sense or are not part of the expected user experience, or only allow a limited set of features.

-The current implementation for now is blocklist mechanism on native controls with the ability to set them directly from HTML content using the new attribute `controlsList`.
+The current implementation for now is a blocklist mechanism on native controls with the ability to set them directly from HTML content using the new attribute `controlsList`.
 Check out the [official sample](https://googlechrome.github.io/samples/media/controlslist.html).